isc-projects/bind9/doc/arm/reference.rst

 file.

 SOA
     The last field in the SOA is the negative caching TTL.
-This controls how long other servers will cache no-such-domain (NXDOMAIN) responses from you.
+This controls how long other servers cache no-such-domain (NXDOMAIN) responses from this server.

     The maximum time for negative caching is 3 hours (3h).